 How do I save my files?

-We know that saving every single marking on your script is really really important.
+Saving every single note on your script is important.
 Here's how saving works.

 iPad / iPhone

-On iOS, Scriptation automatically does a Quick Save after every single annotation is made.
-This is designed to protect all of your notes should you have to exit the app right after making an annotation, or even in the unlikely event of a crash.
+On iOS, Scriptation automatically does a Quick Save after every single annotation.
+This saves all of your notes if you have to exit the app right after making an annotation, or in the unlikely event of a crash.

 Scriptation also automatically does a Full Save: